Getting in touch with your MP just got a lot easier

 - Explain that even the “best” oil spill response leaves 80 to 90 per cent of spilled oil in the water.
 Instead we should focus federal spending on reducing or eliminating oil transport in coastal areas.

-- Increased container and tanker traffic means increased ship strikes on whales and dolphins.
-It also adds to underwater noise and disturbance — especially devastating for endangered southern resident killer whales.
+- Increased container and tanker traffic means increasing ship strikes on whales and dolphins.
+It also adds to underwater noise and disturbance — especially devastating for endangered southern resident killer whales, or orcas.

-- Killer whales are particularly vulnerable to oil spills because of their small populations, low reproductive rates, dietary specialization, long lives and complex social structure.
+- Orcas are particularly vulnerable to oil spills because of their small populations, low reproductive rates, dietary specialization, long lives and complex social structure.

 - A study estimates that were an oil spill to happen, it would affect between 22 and 80 per cent of endangered whales’ critical Salish Sea habitat.
-That could mean the extinction of the southern resident orcas.
+That could mean extinction of the southern resident orcas.

 - Ask for a commitment to advocate against new oil and gas infrastructure projects, especially pipelines like the Trans Mountain expansion project that will lead to increased tanker traffic.

-- Also ask for a commitment to high quality marine protection that does not allow extractive industries and is guided by strong Indigenous governance.
+- Also ask for a commitment to high-quality marine protection guided by strong Indigenous governance.

 - Leave your name and phone number, then ask for a reply confirming their commitment to fight for real ocean protection.